Spatial meshing for general Bayesian multivariate models: Applications on bivariate non-Gaussian data

 We investigate the comparative performance of several coregionalized QMGP variants computed via MALA, SM-MALA, SiMPA and NUTS.
-We also consider latent multivariate Student-t processes (which we outline in the supplementary material, also see \citealt{mvstudentreg, studenttprocess}) using an alternative cross-covariance specification based on \cite{apanasovich_genton2010}---in short ``A\&G10''---and previously used in \cite{meshedgp}, which we also implement in the meshed Gaussian case.
+We also consider latent multivariate Student-t processes (\citealt{mvstudentreg, studenttprocess}) using an alternative cross-covariance specification based on \cite{apanasovich_genton2010}---in short ``AG10''---and previously used in \cite{meshedgp}, which we also implement in the meshed Gaussian case.
+We detail the specifics of spatial meshing and gradient-based sampling for Student-t processes in Section \ref{appx:studentt}.
+To the best of our knowledge, ours is the first implementation of a scalable Student-t process using DAGs.
 We also compare with a data transformation method based on NNGPs: for each outcome, we use $y^* = log(1+y)$, then fit NNGP models of the response on each outcome independently.
-All MCMC-based models were fit on chains of length 30,000.
+All MCMC-based results are based on chains of length 30,000.
+All gradient-based methods share the dual averaging setup for adapting the step size $\varepsilon$ and are thus allowed the same burn-in period.
 Finally, we implement an MCMC-free stochastic partial differential equations method \citep[SPDE;][]{spde} fit via INLA.
-A summary of results from all implemented methods is available in Table \ref{tab:mv_lgcp}, which reports root mean square prediction error (RMSPE) and mean absolute error in prediction (MAEP) when predicting the log-intensity $\eta_{j, \text{test}}$ and the outcomes $y_{j, \text{test}}$, $j=1,2$ on the test set of $5740$ locations, and the empirical coverage of 95\% credible intervals (CI) about the log-intensity.
-Figure \ref{fig:mvpoisson_coverage} expands on the analysis of empirical coverage of CIs by reporting the performance of all models at additional quantiles, relative to the oracle coverage (i.e. the empirical coverage of the model in which all unknowns are set to their true value).
-On the left subplots of Figure \ref{fig:mvpoisson_coverage}, a value near 1 implies that the empirical coverage of the $Q\%$ CI is close to the coverage of the true data generating model).

-Langevin methods and NUTS for coregionalized QMGP outperformed other methods in all metrics for at least one outcome.
-However, NUTS had much slower compute times relative to simpler methods such as MALA and SiMPA, whereas SM-MALA exhibited slightly worse coverage.
-QMGPs based on LMCs outperformed those implemented with A\&G10 cross-covariances, and a meshed Student-t process on a cubic DAG (QMTP) performed similarly to the analogous MGP using the same cross-covariance function.
-On the right of Figure \ref{fig:mvpoisson_coverage}, we report the rolling out-of-sample RMSPE in predicting $y_{j, \text{test}}$, $j=1, 2$: QMGP-SiMPA predictions outperform SPDE-INLA starting from the 400th MCMC iteration---in other words, our proposed methodology led to good predictions for both outcomes in under 2.5 seconds in these contexts.
+The SiMPA-estimated posterior means for the latent process, predictions across the spatial domain, as well as the width of 95\% CIs about the linear predictors are reported in Figure \ref{fig:mvpoisson_simpa}, where we also highlight that the lack of visible spatial patterns in the linear predictor residuals is evidence of the ability of SiMPA to capture the spatial correlation in the data.